-What’s a Fishbone and how can I use it for my EFT Case Study?
+What’s a fishbone and how can I use it?

 I used to do process improvement work and one of the tools for expanding thinking is the fishbone diagram, aka the cause-and-effect diagram, aka the Ishikawa Diagram.
 The tool is a template for brainstorming possible causes of an effect.